 Class I Collection Vehicle - DOES NOT require a Health Department Inspection - Fee: $100

-An ORANGE sticker will be issued: A Class I Collection Vehicle License is required to be obtained by any owner of a commercial vehicle used to collect paper waste products which are not contaminated by food or liquid (paper collected in a dual steam method, not mixed with bottles and cans), construction/demolition debris, or yard trim/landscape debris (grass, leaves, and brush).
+A GREEN sticker will be issued: A Class I Collection Vehicle License is required to be obtained by any owner of a commercial vehicle used to collect paper waste products which are not contaminated by food or liquid (paper collected in a dual steam method, not mixed with bottles and cans), construction/demolition debris, or yard trim/landscape debris (grass, leaves, and brush).
 Vehicles used only to collect and transport paper, or yard trim, bulky items such as furniture, construction and demolition (C&D) debris does not require a Health Department Inspection unless otherwise deemed necessary by the Health Department.

 Class II Collection Vehicle - REQUIRES a Health Department Inspection - Fee: $275

-A PINK sticker will be issued for Landfill and Composting Facility access (food scraps and yard trim).
-A RED sticker will be issued for Materials Recycling Facility access, Composting Facility access and Bulky ONLY at the Landfill (NO TRASH ACCESS): A Class II Collection Vehicle License is required to be obtained by any owner of a commercial vehicle used to collect Solid Waste* OR Recyclable Materials** (recyclables that may include bottles and cans).
+A YELLOW sticker will be issued for Landfill and Composting Facility access (food scraps and yard trim).
+A LIGHT BLUE sticker will be issued for Materials Recycling Facility access, Composting Facility access and Bulky ONLY at the Landfill (NO TRASH ACCESS): A Class II Collection Vehicle License is required to be obtained by any owner of a commercial vehicle used to collect Solid Waste* OR Recyclable Materials** (recyclables that may include bottles and cans).
 Vehicles collecting and transporting these types of materials requires a Health Department Inspection.

 Class III Collection Vehicle - REQUIRES a Health Department Inspection - Fee: $350

-A BLUE sticker for access to ALL Facilities: A Class III Collection Vehicle License is required by any owner of a commercial vehicle that may be used to collect BOTH Solid Wastes* AND Recyclable Materials**.
+A PURPLE sticker for access to ALL Facilities: A Class III Collection Vehicle License is required by any owner of a commercial vehicle that may be used to collect BOTH Solid Wastes* AND Recyclable Materials**.
 Vehicles collecting and transporting these types of materials requires a Health Department Inspection.

 Class IV Collection Vehicle - Fee: No Charge